Borislav Paravac

-Borislav Paravac (Борислав Паравац; born 18 February 1943) is a Bosnian Serb politician who served as the 4th Serb member of the Presidency of Bosnia and Herzegovina from 2003 to 2006.
+Borislav Paravac (Борислав Паравац; 18 February 1943 – 18 February 2026) was a Bosnian Serb politician who served as the 4th Serb member of the Presidency of Bosnia and Herzegovina from 2003 to 2006.

 Previously, he was a member of both the national House of Peoples and House of Representatives.
-Paravac is a member of the Serb Democratic Party.
+Paravac was a member of the Serb Democratic Party.

 Early life and education

-Paravac was born on 18 February 1943 in Kostajnica near Doboj in northern Bosnia and Herzegovina.
+Paravac was born on 18 February 1943 in Kostajnica, near Doboj, in northern Bosnia and Herzegovina.
 He graduated from the Faculty of Economics at the University of Zagreb in 1966.

 Career

 From 4 December 1998 until 31 January 2003, Paravac was a member of the national House of Peoples.
 In the 2002 general election, he was elected to the national House of Representatives.

 Following the dismissal of Mirko Šarović from his post at the Bosnian Presidency by the High Representative for Bosnia and Herzegovina, Lord Paddy Ashdown, Paravac was appointed to the post on 10 April 2003.
 He held the position of Presidency Chairman on two occasions.
 His term as Presidency member ended on 6 November 2006 and was succeeded by Nebojša Radmanović.